-In 2017 we’ve seen 15 individuals/families go debt free.
-Since the Centre started, the 300 people who have contacted CAP from the Yeovil area will always remain at the heart of who we are and what we do.
-Whilst we aim to connect a befriender to each client, we continue to struggle in this area of our work.
-Thankfully befrienders have started to come forward from several new churches in our area and we continue to provide befriending training and investment in our Yeovil CAP Team.
+In 2018 we’ve seen 12 individuals/families go debt free, and since the Centre started, the 373 people who have contacted CAP from the Yeovil area will always remain at the heart of who we are and what we do.
+Whilst we aim to connect a befriender to each client, we continue to look for new befrienders from different congregations and in 2018 we saw 9 churches represented.
+The aim of seeing ‘The Church’ in Yeovil and the surrounding area coming together in this ministry is happening.

-Six families (plus Mary) went on a Discovery Break at Brunel Manor, where they are given a free short holiday break and where a team from CAP head office facilitates the events, including many opportunities where the love of Jesus is shared in so many different ways.
-Seven people made first time commitments to Jesus and in December two were baptised, following their move to South Chard Church.
+Three families went on a Discovery Break at Brunel Manor, where they are given a free short holiday break and where a team from CAP head office and frontline staff facilitates the events, including many opportunities where the love of Jesus is shared in so many different ways.
+One made a response to Jesus.

-The Gone Fishing café, which is open weekly on a Thursday morning in the St Johns’ church building, continues to provide a great help.
-Not only anyone who fancies a coffee and company, can attend, but we find this a great help to encourage CAP clients to connect with the debt coaches before their first home visit.
+The Gone Fishing café continues to provide help to encourage CAP clients to connect with the debt coaches before their first home visit, and anytime afterwards.
 This is very helpful when a client’s visit may be 2-3 months away.
-Helen Peace leads a great team of volunteers to enable this ministry to operate.
+Helen Peace leads a great team of volunteers to enable this town centre ministry to operate.

-Ian Croxford and Ed Brooks continue to lead the Tuesday men’s discipleship group, who meet for breakfast from 11.30am to 1pm, and with 10 regularly in attendance, Ian also cooked a Christmas dinner for 12 men, using the new kitchen in the Schoolrooms.
+Ian Croxford and Ed Brooks continue to lead the Tuesday men’s breakfast/discipleship group, from 11.30am to 1pm, and with 10 regularly in attendance, Ian also cooked a Christmas dinner for 14 men, using the kitchen in the Schoolrooms.
 This group meets EVERY Tuesday.

-We saw 35 Christmas hampers made up by local fellowship groups from different churches, including Yeovil Radio Cabs.
-In addition, Red Berry Recruiting and ASDA donated Christmas foods, which together made up an additional 20 large food bags, distributed to both CAP clients and some who frequent the Gone Fishing café.
-For space reasons, the Christmas Tea was located upstairs in the Schoolrooms, where we saw our largest number of families and individuals come together, with many staying on to the Carol Service.
+We saw 40 Christmas hampers made up by local church fellowship groups from different congregations, including Yeovil Radio Cabs.
+The Christmas Tea was located upstairs in the Schoolrooms, and again we saw a large number of families and individuals come together, with several staying on for the Carol Service.

 Mary and I are now on the CAP speaker team, where we are asked by CAP head office to speak at churches in our area who are requesting someone from CAP to come and speak.
 We continue to speak at several local churches and different types of church groups, plus many organisations in the area, including meeting many individuals working in agencies who are now referring their clients to CAP.

-The Lord’s Larder continued to be a very important agency working with us, where 91 food parcels had been given to our clients (10% increase on 2016).
+The Lord’s Larder continued to be a very important agency working with us, where 90 food parcels had been given to our clients in 2018.
 In addition, we occasionally provide a fresh food shop on top of the non-perishable food provided by the Lord’s Larder.

 The church family from St Johns continues to show their amazing support and commitment to prayer, giving financially, befriending clients, making and posting Birthday & Christmas cards, taking clients shopping, providing food, helping serve at CAP events and the Thursday Gone Fishing Café.
 It continues to be a pleasure and a privilege to serve and work with the St Johns’ family, in what can only be described as a life transforming ministry, where there is ALWAYS HOPE!

-We are always looking for people to support this community transforming work, which can be done in several ways – you can receive the 3-weekly email update, become a befriender and/or commit to praying for the debt coaches going on their every visit, join the management committee, or support the work financially.
+We are always looking for people to support this community transforming work, which can be done in several ways – you can receive the 3-weekly email update; become a befriender and/or commit to praying for the debt coaches going on their every visit; join the management committee; support the work financially.
 Either way, please contact Steve Hart on email@example.com or Mary Irwin on firstname.lastname@example.org and if you just want to find out more about this work, just speak to either Steve or Mary.

-Our ongoing prayer is that God will enable clients to fully engage with the free CAP service to help them journey out of debt, and that both Steve and Mary, along with our befrienders, will make the most of every opportunity to share the good news of Jesus Christ, through words and actions.
+Our ongoing prayer is that God will enable clients to fully engage with the free CAP service to help them journey out of debt, and that both Steve, Mary, and Anne Charlotte, along with our befrienders, will make the most of every opportunity to share the good news of Jesus Christ, through words and actions.